Question: Why is my period a week late?

 The normal menstrual cycle for older women is 21 to 35 days.
 For young girls that just started menstruating, period could be delayed for a longer time.

 If your period is fluctuating months after the menarche, you don’t need to worry.
-Usually, within six years, your body and hormones will normalize.
+Usually, within a few years (often about 2 to 3 years), your body and hormones will normalize and your periods become more regular.

 3. Stress, weight loss, and exercise